 Through her artistic research and practice, artist and educator Allison Leigh Holt has learned that experimental time-based media, such as film and video, are uniquely positioned to reflect the experience of neurodivergent sense perception.
 In her long-running classes, Holt has taught numerous students the creative tools to express their experiences of neurodivergence in experimental film and media.
 Neurodivergent Media, a series of short films culminating these efforts, are on exhibition at Recoding CripTech.

 Neurodivergent Media Workshop on Thursday, February 20, 6–9pm offers experiential insight into the creative and pedagogical processes that gave birth to Neurodivergent Media.
 In this storytelling workshop, participants will work with Holt to develop scripts, learn storyboarding techniques, and stage scenes.
 It is intended for all who are interested in the fundamentals of storytelling in time-based media, and serves as an open invitation for SOMArts attendees to participate in the co-creation of new disability narratives.

 This free, all ages closing program is limited to 10 participants.
-Stay tuned for the Eventbrite link!
+RSVP today!

 Allison Leigh Holt

 Lindsey D. Felt

 Image credit: USH’R KEHPRI, 2017.
 Allison Leigh Holt and Neurodivergent Media.